• Skip to primary navigation

 Nope, we need the big ones – sea scallops.
 The little ones can’t stand up to the lovely searing we are going to do.
 And lately sea scallops are easier to find anyway!

-Seared Scallops with Tomato Cream Sauce
+• Easy Scallops with Maple Cream Sauce on a plate.

 Scallops in Maple Cream Sauce